-Now we need to take a moment to talk about those flavour enhances!
-I always say use the best extra virgin olive oil to generously coat everything (feel free to add more than what I have suggested), freshly ground pepper (do not use white pepper), sea salt and fresh garlic.
+Now we need to take a moment to talk about those flavour enhancements!
+I always say use the best extra virgin olive oil to generously coat everything (feel free to add more than what I have suggested), freshly ground pepper (only freshly ground pepper please), sea salt and fresh garlic.
 Please, I beg you, do not use garlic minced in a jar.
 You want to match the quality of vegetables with the best possible flavour enhances and fresh garlic is essential.

-Okay, so the vegetables are ready, you’ve baked them for the first 10 minutes and now it’s time to add the halloumi and cherry tomatoes.
+Okay, so the vegetables are ready, you’ve baked them for the first 30 minutes and now it’s time to add the halloumi and cherry tomatoes.
 I personally love adding cherry tomatoes rather than slices of tomato as I love the burst of juice I get in my mouth when I bite into them.
-They come up so beautifully and full of those heavy roasted flavours, YUM!
+They come up so beautifully and are full of those heavily roasted flavours, YUM!